(orange county )

 And is there a few different formulas out here best to try?
 My dr recommended Enfamil Lacto free, but I can not find that it stores, and buying online is not for me when it comes to formula. thank you !

 Baby Help Line:

-How To Distinguish Between Lactose Intolerance and Mil Allergy
+How To Distinguish Between Lactose Intolerance and Milk Protein Allergy

-Symptoms of lactose intolerance rarely develop in people younger than 6 years.
-At this age milk intolerance is more frequent due to milk-protein allergy.
+- Symptoms of lactose intolerance rarely develop in people younger than 6 years of age.
+Before this age milk intolerance is more frequently due to milk-protein allergy.

 I hope this helps,

 We have changes to a new commenting system.
 Add your comments below or return to Sick Baby Q&A.